annawchou/fluxible.io/docs/quick-start.md

 npm install -g yo generator-fluxible
  ```

 To use the generator, create a directory and cd into it.
 Then run `yo fluxible` which will create a working Fluxible application.
-To start the application run `grunt`, you can view it in a browser at http://localhost:3000.
+To start the application, run `grunt`, then view it in a browser at http://localhost:3000.

 ```bash
 mkdir example && cd example